sheisc/COMP9024/Tutorials/Week10/README.md

 /*******************************************************************
                     Tutorial 8    Maze

-    1. How to explore a maze with a non-random algorithm
+    1. How to explore a maze with a non-randomised algorithm

-    2. How to explore a maze with a random algorithm
+    2. How to explore a maze with a randomised algorithm (flip a coin or roll a dice)

                                              COMP9024 24T2